practable/book/README.md

 A `filter` represents a collection of `allowed` and `denied` periods, allowing for the implementation of policies about when a booking can be made.

 A `slot` represents access to one resource, where the access is restricted by a `filter`.
 There are potentially many slots for one resource, and slots may overlap, resulted in shared access (but the first to book a resource gets exclusive use of it, it's just the opportunity to book it that is shared).
+The slot lists the user interface set that can be used with the hardware.

 A `user` represents an entity that can book `slots` according to zero or more `policy` instances.

-A `policy` represents the maximum usage permitted for a list of one or more slots, the minimum or maximum length of bookable interval, the maximum number of current/future bookings, and the user interfaces that can be used.
+A `policy` represents the maximum usage permitted for a list of one or more slots, the minimum or maximum length of bookable interval, the maximum number of current/future bookings.

 #### What happened to pools?